 On their arrival at these regrouping controls, the crews will hand the appropriate marshal their time card.
 The crews will receive instructions on their starting time.
 They must then drive their competition vehicle immediately and directly to the holding area.
+Crews shall exit in the order they arrived and follow marshal instructions.
+They must present at the exit control as soon as the vehicle ahead in the order is released from the control.
 The organizers may give them a new set of time cards either at the entrance or at the exit of the holding area.